IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Please note that once you create your Dataverse account, it will be associated with only one of the log in options above.

-The Institutional Log In, ORCID, GitHub, and Google options are described in more detail below under "Remote Authentication."
+The Institutional Log In, ORCID, GitHub, and Google options are described in :ref:`remote-auth-label` section.

 Create Account
 ~~~~~~~~~~~~~~

 To create a Dataverse account with the Username/Email log in option, use the "Sign Up" page.
 Fill out the fields, and then click the 'Create Account' button.
 Please note that the Username field does not support email addresses but will allow the following characters: a-Z, 0-9, _ (underscores), - (hyphens), and . (periods).

 To create a Dataverse account associated with the log in option for your institution, ORCID, GitHub, or Google, use the "Log In" page and select one of the authentication providers.
-See the "Remote Authentication" section below for details.
+See :ref:`remote-auth-label` section for details.

 Edit Account
 ~~~~~~~~~~~~